Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Change-in-slope Optimal Partitioning

 \subsection{Model and Cost Function}

 We define the set of states $\mathcal{S}$ as a finite set of accessible real values for beginning and ending values in inferred segments.
 When we write $s= s_{min},\dots,s_{max}$, the variable $s$ goes through all the values of $\mathcal{S}$ from the smallest one to the biggest one.
 For computational efficiency we recommend to have $\# \mathcal{S} = m << n$ but this is not mandatory.
+The key idea is that limiting the number of states decreases computational time, while still capturing some useful information (see Section \ref{sec:app}).
+Notice that with too many states, the challenging algorithm CPOP would be more efficient.

-Data are generated by the model
+Data are generated by the model \cite{fearnhead2018detecting}: